 The Company has incurred losses each year since inception and has experienced negative cash flows from operations in each year since inception.
-As of March 31, 2022 and December 31, 2021, the Company had an accumulated deficit of approximately \$11,370,000 and \$9,224,000, respectively.
-Based on its current business plan assumptions and expected cash burn rate, the Company believes that the existing cash and equivalents are sufficient to fund operations for the next twelve months following the issuance of these condensed unaudited financial statements.
+As of June 30, 2022 and December 31, 2021, the Company had an accumulated deficit of approximately \$14,895,000 and \$9,224,000, respectively.
+Based on our current business plan assumptions and the expected cash burn rate, the Company believes that the existing cash is insufficient to fund operations for the next twelve months following the issuance of these condensed unaudited financial statements.
+These factors raise substantial doubt regarding the Company's ability to continue as a going concern.